 Each year there are cases in which disciplinary actions are precluded (i.e., not possible) due to legal issues or evidentiary problems.
-For example, when the investigation fails to show sufficient evidence of an offense, special trial counsel or a commander may be precluded from taking disciplinary action against a subject.
-In addition, disciplinary actions may not be possible when special trial counsel or commanders choose to respect a victim's desire not to participate in proceedings regarding the alleged assault.
+For example, when the investigation fails to show sufficient evidence of an offense for command action, a commander may be precluded from taking disciplinary action against a subject.
+In addition, disciplinary actions may not be possible when commanders choose to respect a victim's desire not to participate in proceedings regarding the alleged assault.

 In the data that follows, when more than one disposition action is involved (e.g., when an administrative discharge follows NJP), only the most serious disciplinary action taken is reported.
 These actions, in descending order, include preferral of court-martial charges, NJP, administrative discharge, and other adverse administrative actions.
-At the MSAs, adverse administrative actions also include the cadet/midshipman disciplinary system.
+At the MSAs, adverse administrative actions include the cadet/midshipman disciplinary system.